Connecticut's only clinic dedicated to veterinary dermatology and the allergies of dogs and cats

 Giving Back

-Unleashed Veterinary Dermatology partners with The Veterinary Care Foundation to help underserved pets that need veterinary care.
-Our clinic’s charitable activities also include our scholarship for veterinary students and support for police dogs, such as Stratford’s own pictured here in our clinic with Officer Wright of the Stratford police department.
-For any clients and benefactors interested in making their own donation, the Veterinary Care Foundation is a 501(c)(3) non-profit organization accepting tax-deductible donations.
+Unleashed Veterinary Dermatology partners with The Veterinary Care Foundation to help less fortunate pets that need veterinary care.
+Our clinic’s charitable activities also include our scholarship for veterinary students and support for police dogs (shown here with Officer Wright).
+For any clients and benefactors interested in making their own donations, the Veterinary Care Foundation is a 501(c)(3) non-profit organization accepting tax-deductible donations.